How It Works #

 --evidenceInclude full T0/T1/T2 evidence chain

---bundleZIP evidence bundle (report + OTS proofs + SHA256SUMS)
+--bundleZIP evidence bundle (report + OTS proofs + SHA256SUMS + chain_of_custody.json)

 --attestAttest the report hash for tamper-evidence